 My First Grade Reading Comprehension Struggle

 As with being a teacher of firsties, I needed to primarily address foundational reading skills for students performing on grade-level.
 This means independent reading rotations were largely based on first grade phonics, decoding, and fluency skills.
 Remember, my inclusion group had teacher support most days with the inclusion teacher.
 If there was a day she couldn’t serve them, then they worked on phonological awareness and phonics skills during their independent rotation.
+Their work even included instruction and practice with sight words.

 However, my above-level students had already mastered these early literacy skills.
 Furthermore, they were also reading above the year-end oral reading fluency benchmarks.
 Eeek!
 I needed to challenge these kids even beyond our grade level expectations.
 We needed to work on reading comprehension.